Special notice to remove director template

 • as special notice pursuant to the Companies Act 2006 to remove a director

-• alternative forms of letter
+• alternative forms covering:

 • removal of director only